nieboczek/ggs-modding-docs/modding/blueprint/blueprint-setup.md

 ![First Print](../media/first_print.png)

 In the message input type: `Mod Loaded!`.
+This will print `Mod Loaded!` when the mod loads.

 ![Mod Loaded Print](../media/mod_loaded_print.png)